List of tallest buildings in Milwaukee

 Milwaukee is the largest city in the U.S. state of Wisconsin, with a metropolitan area of over 1.5 million residents.
-Home to over 120 high-rise buildings, 53 of which stand 200 feet (61 m) or taller, Milwaukee has the largest skyline in Wisconsin and the second largest on the shores of Lake Michigan, after Chicago.
+It is home to over 120 high-rise buildings, 53 of which stand 200 feet (61 m) or taller as of 2026.
+Milwaukee has the largest skyline in Wisconsin and the second largest on the shores of Lake Michigan, after Chicago.
 Four of the city's buildings are skyscrapers greater than 492 feet (150 m).
 The tallest building in Milwaukee and Wisconsin is the 42-story, 601 ft tall U.S. Bank Center, which was completed in 1973.

 The history of skyscrapers in Milwaukee began with the completion of the Pabst Building in 1891.
 Standing 235 ft tall, it was Milwaukee's first high-rise, and the tallest building in the city until the Milwaukee City Hall was completed four years later.
 At the time of its completion, the city hall was the tallest habitable building in the United States; it dominated Milwaukee's skyline for nearly eighty years, despite a construction boom during the Roaring Twenties.
 Following this, there was little high-rise construction until the 1960s, when a boom took place until the early 1970s which saw the U.S. Bank Center dethrone the city hall as Milwaukee's tallest building.
 Another boom occurred in the late 1980s, which brought about the 167 m 100 East Wisconsin, currently the city's third tallest.
 By the end of the boom in 1992, six of the eight tallest buildings in Milwaukee had been built after 1985.